blairanderson/serverlessconsultants/plugins/serverless-log-forwarding.md

   logForwarding:
     destinationARN: '[ARN of Lambda Function to forward logs to]'
     # optional:
-    filterPattern: `[filter pattern for logs that are sent to Lambda function]'
+    filterPattern: '[filter pattern for logs that are sent to Lambda function]'
+    stages:
+      - '[name of the stage to apply log forwarding]'
+      - '[another stage name to filter]'
 ```

 ## Running Tests